 Is there someone you could talk to about these beliefs and ways to overcome this?

 Growing up, what were you told about standing out?
-Were you given the message by your parents, teachers, and community that you could be whatever you wanted, or did you internalize concepts like, “People won’t like you if you try to stand out”?
+Were you given the message by your parents, teachers, and community that you could be whatever you wanted, or did you internalise concepts like, “People won’t like you if you try to stand out”?

-Remember, you’re in your role because you are a qualified and skilled professional.
-Your opinion matters no matter your personality.
+Remember, you’re in your role because you are a qualified and skilled professional: your opinion matters, no matter your personality.